benpolinsky/bp_custom_fields/README.md

 # BpCustomFields
 Now:
-2. storing and displaying dates... / editor / audio embed?
+2. storing and displaying dates... need to store it as a string / editor / audio embed?
+(seeds)
 4. handle files
 5. How to handle default style... default theme, perhaps.
 6. Add Template more complex/Hierarchy fields